Skip to main content

 Uppermill

-I am an artist and academic.
-I have a particular interest in the relationship between heritage, museum collections and artistic practice.
+I am an artist and academic with a particular interest in the relationship between heritage, museum collections and artistic practice.

 Near and Far IV